tsupplis/ccpm86-y2k/README.md

 - Concurrent DOS 4.1
 - DOS Plus 1.2

+Only the PC/XT/AT targets have been tested.
+I suspect they should work with compupro or others too.
+I plan to simulators for compupro and rc759 but any help would be welcome.

 | Utility      | CCP/M 3.1 | CDOS 3.2  | CDOS 4.1  | DOS Plus 1.2|
 |--------------|-----------|-----------|-----------|-------------|